StefanKarpinski/stefankarpinski.github.com/work/_posts/2009-12-17-adtuitive-inc.md

 ---

 *Data Scientist.*
-Built data scalable systems for processing and analyzing click-stream data using Hadoop, Cascading, JRuby, and Elastic MapReduce.
+Built scalable systems for processing and analyzing click-stream data using Hadoop, Cascading, JRuby, and Elastic MapReduce.
 Adtuitive was acquired by Etsy in December of 2009.